-If you're looking for a face-lift in a bottle, you won't find it in over-the-counter (nonprescription) wrinkle creams.
-But they may slightly improve the appearance of your skin, depending on how long you use the product and the amount and type of the active ingredient in the wrinkle cream.
+If you are trying to find a face-lift in a bottle, I doubt you will find it in over-the-counter (nonprescription) wrinkle creams.
+But they can slightly diminish face wrinkles and improve the appearance of your skin.
+This improvement will depend on other factors, on how long you use the product and the amount and type of the active ingredients contained in the wrinkle cream.
 Some research suggests that wrinkle creams contain ingredients that may improve wrinkles.
 But many of these ingredients haven't undergone scientific research to prove this benefit.

 Common Ingredients Found in Wrinkle Creams

 You may know that there are many products on the market today that claim to diminish those fine lines and wrinkles that are the effects of the aging process.
 You may even have a jar or two of these products sitting in your medicine cabinet.
 But do you know what is in your wrinkle cream?
 The fact is that there are a number of ingredients that are considered effective in giving you a brighter, more youthful complexion with less lines and more vibrancy.
 It is important to understand what these ingredients are and how they are used to ensure that you are getting the maximum benefit from those jars and tubes in your bathroom.